storj/docs/src/pages/dcs/how-tos/migrate-from-wasabi-to-storj/index.md

 ---
 title: Migrate from Wasabi to Storj
-slug: how-tos/migrate-from-wasabi-to-storj
+description: >-
-description: Learn how to smoothly migrate from Wasabi to Storj using the rclone tool.
+  Learn how to smoothly migrate from Wasabi to Storj using the rclone tool.
 Our comprehensive guide offers step-by-step instructions to securely transfer your data between these cloud storage providers, ensuring data integrity and cost-efficiency.
 createdAt: 2023-06-30T18:08:04.938Z
 updatedAt: 2023-07-20T21:29:46.774Z
 docId: FQTEKVgNNJBpZwe2hT7LH
+redirects:
+  - /dcs/how-tos/migrate-from-wasabi-to-storj
 pageTitle: How to migrate from Wasabi to Storj
 ---